borkdominik/archi-kganalysis-plugin/README.md

 ## To Do

-- Create list of available EA smells
+- List available EA smells
   - import .json files
   - show list
-    - browser (smells.html)
+    - browser (smells.html) or table?
-    - table?

 - Execute EA smells
-  - Table with all
+  - Execute from Table?
-  - Browser
+  - Execute from Browser
-    - select smell to detect (more info in smells.html)
+    - select smell to detect from dropdown (more info in smells.html)
     - detect runs java function
     - java function copies query to cypher textarea and runs query on embedded instance
+    - show detected elements in browser (for now only as a string)
-    - show detected elements in table
+    - show detected elements in table (for now only as a string)

-- Browser
-  - Add Toolbar
 - index.html
-  - Use neovis.js 2.0
-  - Fix Styling
+  - Fix UI/Styling
 - Database
-  - Initialize size, community
+  - Initialize size, community, labels
-  - Use queries
-- Use APOC core or full jar (not both)

 ### On-hold

+- InitKnowledgeGraphAction (seperated from `openBrowser()`)
+- Browser
+  - Add Toolbar
 - Fix ProgressMonitor

-### Planned
+- Use APOC core or full jar (not both, to decrease size)
+- Use neovis.js 2.0
 - Import properties.csv

 ## Plugin Overview